 Case planner contact details are available here.

-New enforcement cases remain at their highest ever level.
+New enforcement cases remain at very high levels.
 We will continue to take enforcement action when it is in the public interest.
 We will undertake an initial review of all new investigations.
 The timing of further action will depend upon relative priorities and may take significantly longer than usual.

 We have a duty planner service for planning advice each weekday between 09:30 and 12:00.
 Please call 01539 724555.
 The Duty Planner operates on on a first come first served basis, by phone and email.
 Generally telephone conversations will be more effective.